royrupam964/RGP_iitkgp_facies_classification_using_single_stacked_ensemble_models/README.md

 # RGP_iitkgp_facies_classification_using_single_stacked_ensemble_models
 ## Overview
 This repository contains code for a complete machine-learning workflow for developing single and ensemble classifiers to predict coal, carbonaceous shale, and non-coal lithofacies from high-resolution well-log data.
-Although single classifiers show limited skill in distinguishing carbonaceous facies, ensemble approaches—particularly stacked, heterogeneous, and selected homogeneous ensembles—demonstrate substantial improvements in both class-wise and overall performance.
+Single classifiers show limited accuracy in distinguishing carbonaceous facies; however, ensemble approaches—particularly stacked, heterogeneous, and selected homogeneous ensembles—demonstrate substantial improvements in both class-wise and overall performance.
 The workflow relies extensively on built-in objects and utilities from [scikit-learn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning), and several plotting routines are adapted from the works of [Brendon Hall](https://github.com/brendonhall/facies_classification/blob/master/Facies%20Classification%20-%20SVM.ipynb) and [Ryan A. Mardani](https://www.linkedin.com/in/amardani/).

 **_Note_**: _The raw source files (Excel) used for training and testing are confidential and therefore omitted; their directory paths are replaced with underscores.
 For illustration,